 Now I don't know what Jesus expected when he first started walking to the centurion's home.
 I do know the text says that he is "amazed" by the centurion's response of faith.
 Jesus is surprised.
 Somewhere along that dusty road, as Jesus crossed the gulf that separates the so-called worthy from the unworthy, a miracle happens.
 God heals the division, even if but for a moment, between Roman and Jew, between crucifier and the crucified.
-Two of the most unlikely characters forge a bond, and as a result a young man, deemed worthless by many because of his slavery, is given new life.
+Two of the most unlikely characters forge a bond, and as a result a young man, deemed worthless by many because of his slavery, is given new life by a gospel that would make all oppressed free, in soul and in body.

 The distance is not gone.
-Jesus is still on the road; he's no where near the centurion's house.
+Jesus is still on the road; he's nowhere near the centurion's house.
 The differences remain: Jesus is still a Jewish rabbi who will be crucified by the very empire the centurion has sworn to protect.